peter1125/website/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Data Scientist with a Ph.D in Sociology
+bio: Data Scientist building predictive and GenAI systems for enterprise decisions.

 # Interests to show in About widget
 interests:
-  - Generative AI
+  - Predictive Modeling
-  - LLM
+  - Generative AI and LLMs
-  - AI Ethics and Governance
+  - NLP and Text Analytics
-  - Computational Social Science
+  - Responsible AI and Model Governance

 # Education to show in About widget
 education: